• Skip to primary navigation

 This page identifies ecological jurisprudence initiatives that exist in the region known as Oceania, which includes Australia, New Zealand, Micronesia, Samoa, Kiribati, Tonga, Marshall Islands, Palau, Nauru, Papua New Guinea, Solomon Islands, Vanuatu, New Caledonia and Fiji.

-He Whakaputanga Moana Treaty (Declaration for the Ocean)
+He Whakaputanga Moana (Declaration for the Ocean)

 Approved in 2024